theraot/HashBucket/README.md

 FixedSizeSetBucket: Wait-free fixed size (limited capacity) set.

 ---
+Copyright
+---

 Copyright 2012 - 2013 By Alfonso J. Ramos

 ---
+License
+---

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Lesser General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
+    You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ---

-This software is released with ONLY the following warranty: It did work on my machine.
+Waranty
 ---

-A binary form can be found at: http://www.4shared.com/folder/AlOM5E7K/HashBucket.html
+Aside from the license, I can only waranty the following: It did work on my machine.

+---
+Binary
+---

+The binary downloads are available form: http://www.4shared.com/folder/AlOM5E7K/HashBucket.html